computing-culture/essays/motorhead-1998.md

 * steering is applied briefly
 * the car starts to straighten again

 To go around a corner, the player must keep steering again and again.
 Turning is not one action, but many small actions in a row.
 The car accelerates very quickly, but its direction keeps changing.
 This lets the game work at extreme speeds, but it also means timing matters a lot.

+In the absence of formal ranking systems, observed behaviour and inferred machine state distinguished between novice and experienced players.
+Questions such as “ASL?”, “FPS?”, and “ICQ?” were common in the lobby between games, serving to establish social context, machine capability, and continuity beyond individual sessions.

+Network lag was also discussed, but was generally understood to affect situational awareness rather than competitive outcomes.

 ## 2. Input and Display Assumptions